pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 ## <a id="using-argo"></a> Using GitOps delivery with Argo CD

-Alternatively, you can deliver packages created by the Carvel package supply chain, and add them to clusters by using a GitOps repository.
-For information about this delivery method, see [Use Gitops Delivery with Argo CD](delivery-with-argo.hbs.md)
+You can deliver packages created by the Carvel package supply chain, and add them to clusters by using a GitOps repository.
+For information about this delivery method, see [Use Gitops Delivery with Argo CD](delivery-with-argo.hbs.md).

 ## <a id="config-blue-grn"></a> Configuring blue-green deployment